EricGut/MEG-backend/README.md

 # Backend MEG (MongoDB, Express, GraphQl)

-I create a Backend using MEG where you can register users and login with them.
+I create a Backend using MEG (Apollo) where you can register users and login with them.
 Each user creates it's own token for other propouses.

 ## Install